alecjmaly/slae86/slae86/project2/README.md

 And in another terminal, execute `./reverse`.

 You should see the netcat listener receive a connection, from which you can run commands against /bin/sh.

+# Certification Requirements

+This blog post has been created for completing the requirements of the SecurityTube/PentesterAcademy [x86 Assembly Language and Shellcoding on Linux (SLAE)](https://www.pentesteracademy.com/course?id=3) certification:

+Student ID: SLAE-alecjmaly